cloudmesh/classes/docs/source/i524/index.rst

   you work in a group you will be asked to deploy a larger system or demonstrate deployability on multiple clouds or container frameworks while benchmarking and comparing them.
-A group project containing 2 or 3 team members shoudl not look like a project done by an individual.
+A group project containing 2 or 3 team members should not look like a project done by an individual.
 Please plan careful and make sure all team members contribute.